-Electronic music and orchestras
+Electronic Music and Orchestras

-Drums – Orchestra
+Drums and The Orchestra

 We met with Uri Mixmonster Wertheim a well-known music mixer from Tel Aviv, Israel.
 He told us that a room full of musicians playing a range of instruments creates physically different overtones, compared to that of a separately recorded elements, or when artificially played together.
 These blending overtones are creating a new sound.
 The same occurs for example when mixing cucumber and olives in one bite.
 A new flavor is created.